 Building LinkedIn connections

 Now, let’s talk about building out your connections.
+This is also an important part of social selling with LinkedIn.
 The true power of LinkedIn is the ability to create a network of people you may not know personally.
 You want to create a large network, as the more connections you have the more potential opportunities for business.
 Having a large network is beneficial as it makes you appear approachable, credible, and active to others that run across your profile.
 People on your LinkedIn network are called connections and your network is made up of 3 different types of connections: 1st-degree, 2nd-degree, and 3rd-degree connections.
 To learn more about these, check out our Linked-In connections tip sheet.

 Who you should connect with on LinkedIn?